Ahmed-Gul-gamer/backend_code/README.md

 **npm index.js**

 ## Api's Built
--Add a Student
+- Add a Student
--Add a Book
+- Add a Book
--Delete a Book
+- Delete a Book
--Delete a Student
+- Delete a Student
--List all Students
+- List all Students
--List all Books
+- List all Books
--Borrow a Book
+- Borrow a Book
--Return a Book
+- Return a Book